 The National Space Biomedical Research Institute researches several areas of human physiology and spaceflight.
 The site, for ages 16 and older, presents an overview of different research programs and examines the benefits of this research to human health on Earth as well as in space.

-All the latest International Space Station (ISS) and space shuttle news is presented on this site, along with a history of the ISS and shuttle, and other information about NASA's ISS program.
+All the latest International Space Station (ISS) news is presented on this site, along with other information about NASA's ISS program.